cybertraining-dsc/fa20-523-327/project/project.md

 * video_error_or_removed

 Pandas reads the trending_date and publish_time labels as objects which need to be changed to integer values.
 To convert date columns the data type first needs to be converted into datetime.
-After conversion, another datetime function will be used to separate the month, day, and year into their individual columns.
+After conversion, another datetime function will be used to separate the month, day, and year into their columns.

 ![Figure 1](https://github.com/cybertraining-dsc/fa20-523-327/raw/main/project/images/figure1.png)